KOLO-TV

 KOLO-TV (channel 8) is a television station in Reno, Nevada, United States, affiliated with ABC and The CW Plus.
-It is owned by Gray Television alongside Incline Village–licensed low-power Telemundo affiliate KXNV-LD (channel 26).
+It is owned by Gray Media alongside Incline Village–licensed low-power Telemundo affiliate KXNV-LD (channel 26).
 The two stations share studios on Ampere Drive in Reno; KOLO-TV's transmitter is located on Slide Mountain between SR 431 and I-580/US 395/ALT in unincorporated Washoe County.

 History

-KOLO hit the airwaves September 23, 1953 as KZTV.
+KOLO hit the airwaves September 27, 1953, as KZTV.
 It was the second station in Nevada, following KLAS-TV in Las Vegas (which went on air two months earlier) and the first in northern Nevada.
 It had hoped to be the first in Nevada, but a carpenters' strike delayed sign-on.
 It carried programming from all four networks, but was a primary CBS affiliate; despite this, none of the soap operas it cleared during the 1950s came from CBS.

 Its founding owner, Donald W. Reynolds of the Donrey Media Group (now Stephens Media LLC) originally sought an affiliation with NBC.
 However, NBC balked; noting the fact that Reno had only 97 television sets at the time, network officials asked, "Who would be stupid enough to put a television station in Reno, Nevada?"
 CBS was far more responsive to Reynolds' offer.
 At the time channel 8 signed on, Reno was the smallest city in the country with a television station.

 The station also carried programs from the short-lived Paramount Television Network; KZTV was one of that network's strongest affiliates, airing Paramount programs such as Time for Beany, Bandstand Revue, and Hollywood Wrestling.
 It also aired a large amount of local programming, much of it live.
 Its freewheeling production style earned it the nickname "Crazy TV."

-In 1956, Reynolds bought KOLO radio (AM 920, now KIHM) and changed channel 8's call letters to the present KOLO-TV.
-The KZTV call letters now reside on the CBS affiliate in Corpus Christi, Texas.
+In 1956, Reynolds bought KOLO radio (AM 920, now KIHM) and changed channel 8's callsign to the present KOLO-TV.
+The KZTV call sign now resides on the CBS affiliate in Corpus Christi, Texas.
 Four years later, KOLO-AM-TV got sister stations in Las Vegas when it bought KORK-AM-FM-TV as part of Donrey's purchase of the Las Vegas Review-Journal.